emrovsky/ValorantShopMobile/README.md

 ## Installation

-To [download](https://github.com/PythonGunlukleri/ValorantShopMobile/releases) go to the link and install last release
+To [download](https://github.com/PythonGunlukleri/ValorantShopMobile/releases) go to the link and install latest release